Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: (Exo-)Planets and (exo-)planetary systems

 Different migration mechanisms predict distinct observables.
 A particularly interesting observable is stellar obliquity, the relative angle between the stellar rotation vector and the vector normal to the planet orbital plane.
-The stellar obliquity can be measured by observing the Rossiter-McLaughlin effect.
+The stellar obliquity can be measured by observing the \indexit{Rossiter-McLaughlin effect}Rossiter-McLaughlin effect.
 This effect is caused by a transiting object blocking some of the light from a rotating star.
 [In the case of a prograde, low-obliquity planet, the transiting planet first] crosses the approaching limb of the rotating star, decreasing the contribution of blue-shifted light in the spectral line and a few hours later the planet crosses the receding limb of the rotating star, decreasing the contribution of red-shifted light.
 The systematic decrement of Doppler-shifted light in the composite spectral lines results in a distortion of line profile, which is (mis)interpreted as a change in the radial velocity of the star.
 The shape of the Rossiter-McLaughlin curve during transit is entirely dependent on the stellar obliquity.
-Consequently, the stellar obliquity is determined by modeling the anomalous radial velocity signals during a transiting event.\activity{Sketch and describe the observable spectral signatures of transiting planets for orbits of different obliquity (including effectively retrograde planets).
-Also: estimate transit times for planets around of solar-mass star at distances such as Mercury, Earth, Jupiter, and Neptune.
-Use, {\em e.g.,} \href{https://nssdc.gsfc.nasa.gov/planetary/factsheet/}{this fact sheet}.}
+Consequently, the stellar obliquity is determined by modeling the anomalous radial velocity signals during a transiting event.\activity{{\em Show:} (a) Sketch and describe the observable signatures in high-resolution spectra of transiting planets for orbits of different obliquity (including effectively retrograde planets). (b) Also: estimate transit times for planets around of solar-mass star at distances such as Mercury, Earth, Jupiter, and Neptune.
+Use, {\em e.g.,} \href{https://nssdc.gsfc.nasa.gov/planetary/factsheet/}{this fact sheet}: https://nssdc.gsfc.nasa.gov/planetary/factsheet/.}

 Disk-driven migration is expected to produce a small stellar obliquity whereas gravitational encounters that temporarily pump up the orbital eccentricity of gas-giant planets should result in a wide range of stellar obliquities including retrograde orbits.
 The latter has been observed for many transiting planets suggesting that high eccentricity mechanisms drive gas-giant planets inward.
 However, it has also been suggested that the observed stellar obliquity range may reflect a primordial stellar obliquity due to interactions between proto-planetary disk and a companion star.
 Interestingly, the small stellar obliquity of low-mass multi-planet systems suggests well-aligned vectors for the stellar spin and planetary orbits.
 It is certainly possible that gas-giant and low-mass planets migrate by different mechanisms.